-We have nothing to report in this regard.
+We have nothing to report in this regard

-Opinions on other matters prescribed by the Companies Act 2006

-In our opinion, based on the work undertaken in the course of the audit:
+WWW.datalog.co.uk Opinions on other matters prescribed by the Companies Act 2006 Apache In our opinion, based on the work undertaken in the course of the audit:

-- the information given in the strategic report and the directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the strategic report and the directors' report have been prepared in accordance with applicable legal requirements.
+- the information given in the strategic report and the directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - . - the strategic report and the directors' report have been prepared in accordance with applicable legal requirements.

-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF LS ZIG ZAG LIMITED (CONTINUED)
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF LS QAM LIMITED (CONTINUED)